jd-coderepos/cl-shorttitles-parser/README.md

 ### History

-The parser was originally developed to extract six semantic concepts from titles of any length.
+The parser was originally developed to extract six semantic concepts from titles with any number of cues.
 That version of the parser is hosted at [cl-titles-parser](https://github.com/jd-coderepos/cl-titles-parser).
 The six types it extracted were: **_research problem_**, **_solution_**, **_resource_**, **_language_**, **_tool_**, and **_method_**.